-Gains and losses are recorded in the consolidated statements of operations when they are derecognized, subject to modification of contractual cash flows and/or impaired.
+Gains and losses are recorded in the consolidated statements of income (loss) when they are derecognized, subject to modification of contractual cash flows and/or impaired.

-IFRS 9 - Financial Instruments requires an entity to recognize a loss allowance for expected credit losses on a financial asset at amortized cost at each Statement of Financial Position date.
-The amount of the loss allowance for expected credit losses equals: (i) the 12-month expected credit losses or (ii) the full lifetime expected credit losses.
+IFRS 9 - Financial Instruments requires an entity to recognize a loss allowance for expected credit losses on a financial asset at amortized cost at each statement of financial position date.
+The amount of the loss allowance for expected credit losses is equal to: (i) the 12-month expected credit losses or (ii) the full lifetime expected credit losses.
 The latter applies if credit risk has increased significantly since initial recognition of the financial instrument.
 An impairment is recognized, where applicable, on a case-by-case basis to take into account collection difficulties which are likely to occur based on information available at the time of preparation of the financial statements.

-Disputed receivables are written-off when certain and precise evidence shows that recovery is impossible, and existing credit loss allowance are released.
+Bad debts are written off when certain and precise evidence shows that recovery is impossible, and existing credit loss allowance is released.

 Financial assets and liabilities are monitored for any indication of impairment.
-Under IFRS 9, the impairment model is based on the accounting on expected credit losses during the life of the financial assets.
+Under IFRS 9 - Financial Instruments, the impairment model is based on the accounting for expected credit losses during the life of the financial assets.
 A financial asset is impaired if its credit risk, determined with both historic and prospective data, increased significantly since its initial booking.
-The loss will impact the net income (loss) recorded to the statement of operations.
+The loss will be recorded to the statement of consolidated operations.